Relationships Are Revolutionary

 Our North Star

-The diversity of our country is our greatest strength, and yet it’s at the crux of today’s most heated debates, harmful policies, and divisive politics.
+The diversity of our country is our greatest strength, and yet it is often at the crux of today’s most heated debates, harmful policies, and divisive politics.

 The Roddenberry Fellowship is rooted in Gene Roddenberry’s belief that we must not just “accept differences between ourselves and our ideas, but enthusiastically welcome and enjoy them.”
 What could be possible if we embrace our differences?
 If disagreements were seen as a beginning instead of the end?
 If all people were “enthusiastically welcomed” and allowed to thrive?